zvuho/SoundPaint/README.md

 Bug driven: it will get the color from under a little bug that will crawl on the drawing walking in random directions.

 There is a grayscale mode.
+You only paint with shades of gray and instead of hue, brightness is used to tune the sound.

 You can choose between the 7 octaves of a real piano, and flip the color to sound mapping, so high pitch is red instead of blue.